 Just like time, knowledge is key to good business and eventually profit.
 If you feel confident enough on a subject or two, share your wisdom with others.

+Creating and selling online courses has become a major way of monetizing youtube without Adsense.
 You can either set up a course on your own Youtube channel or invite your subscribers to meet you on another platform.
 This is where Skillshare, Udemy and similar sites come in handy.

 What it is?